42yeah/Frame/content/blog/hello.md

 Though, there's still this grad design thing occupying me at this moment.
 Well, I will get back once I finish that, mark my words!

 It's also about time I change to a better blogging tool, too!
 Jekyll always feels kinda clumsy for me.
 And as I (kinda) want to dive deep in Rust, why not use a blogging tool written in Rust?
 [Zola](https://www.getzola.org/) (whose former name is Gutenburg) suits me perfectly in this aspect.
 So off I go!
+Old blog is archived [here](https://github.com/42yeah/EoS).

 Well, that's it for the updates.
 Thank you for your attention, kind strangers from the Internet.
 Guess I'll see ya!